CaladBlogBaal/Tataru/README.md

 Commands List
 -------------

 **Info:** Bot prefix is `tataru`, < > refers to a required argument, [ ] is optional,do not actually type these. <br>
-"--" denotes a flag for an argument eg. --flagname argument
+"--" denotes a flag for an argument eg. --flagname argument <br>

+(*note: subcommands for the commands encounterlogs, logs of category FFlogs are omitted as they're similar to the tierlogs command*)

 ### Help ###
-Command and Aliases | Description | Usage
+Command and Aliases | Description | Example Usage
 ---------------|--------------|-------
 `help` | Shows help about a command, or category | `tataru help <command name>`, `tataru help <category name>`

 ### No Category ###
-Command and Aliases | Description | Usage
+Command and Aliases | Description | Example Usage
 ---------------|--------------|-------
 `ping` | Check the bot's websocket latency | `tataru ping` `prefix` | Returns the bot current prefixes | `tataru prefix`